ericeilertson/safe_documentation/framework.md

 Similarly, a conflict of interest degrades the value of the reports and in turns decreases the value of the SAFE program.

 The [SRP requirements document](./srp_requirements.md) contains requirements for the SRPs business, management, and technical requirements.
-These requirements will be evaluated in totality by the OCP SAFE Technical Advisory Committee.
+These requirements will be evaluated in totality by the OCP SAFE Technical Advisory Committee (TAC).

 The sample reports carry the most weight when evaluating an SRP.
 The reports demonstrate their ability to identify vulnerabilities and justify why a vulnerability likely does not exist.
 Documenting the lack of a vulnerability will